2025-Arizona-Opportunity-Hack-Summer/AISummerHACK-HeritageSquareFounda/backend/modules/organizer/README.md

 - **Quota errors:** Wait for your Gemini quota to reset or upgrade your plan.
 - **Authentication errors:** Delete `token.json` and re-run to re-authenticate.
-- **Tesseract errors:** Ensure Tesseract is installed and the path is correct.

 ## License